 United Nations University is offering sustainability scholarship for outstanding applicants from Bhutan and other developing countries to undertake MSc programme.
 The JFUNU scholarship provides a monthly allowance of 150,000 JPY for living expenses for a maximum of 24 months.
 The tuition fees are fully waived for the scholarship recipients.
 The application deadline is 27 February.

-3ie Scholarship for Bhutanese Students at University of East Anglia in UK, 2015
+3ie Scholarship for Bhutanese Students at the University of East Anglia in UK, 2015

-University of East Anglia is inviting applications for 3ie scholarship.
-One 3ie scholarship is available for applicants from Bhutan and less developed countries who apply for a place on the Msc Impact Evaluation for International Development.
+The university of East Anglia is inviting applications for the 3ie scholarship.
+One 3ie scholarship is available for applicants from Bhutan and less developed countries who apply for a place on the MSc Impact Evaluation for International Development.
 The Scholarship covers £10,000 of the course tuition fee and one return economy flight.
 The application deadline is 30 May.

 TWAS Research Grants Programme in Basic Sciences (Consortia) for Bhutanese, 2015

 Applications are invited for TWAS research grants available for a period of 18 months.
 Grants are awarded to high-level promising research projects in biology, chemistry, mathematics and physics carried out by research consortia in the 81 S&T-lagging countries identified by TWAS.
 Applications from women scientists and those working in the least Developed Countries are especially encouraged.
 Research Grants to research consortia amount to a maximum of USD20,000.
 The deadline for receiving applications is 31 August.

 Scholarship for Bhutanese students is available for pursuing the graduate degree (master and doctoral).
 Applicants must be 30 years old or younger for the MSc/MA programs and 35 years old or younger for the PhD programs on the first day of the application period.
 Maximum duration for the scholarship is 2 years for the Masters and 4 years for the PhD program.